Waterford F.C.: Kits

-The away kits over the years have mainly been white with blue trim, however the club has had a number of yellow kits throughout the years, the last yellow kit the club had was in the 2016 season, for the 2012 and 2013 season Waterford has a green third kit with white trim similar to the Republic of Ireland national team's kit.
-In 2010 Waterford had a very rare red away kit with white trim that wasn't received well with supporters.
+The away kits over the years have mainly been white with blue trim, however the club has had a number of yellow kits throughout the years.
+The last yellow kit the club had was in the 2016 season.
+For the 2012 and 2013 season Waterford had a green third kit with white trim similar to the Republic of Ireland national team's kit.
+In 2010, Waterford had a rare red away kit with white trim that wasn't received well with supporters.

-Some of the kit manufactures for the club over the years include Umbro, Adidas, Nike, Uhlsport, Macron, Azzurri and Diadora.
+Former kit manufactures for the club have included Umbro, Adidas, Nike, Uhlsport, Macron, Azzurri and Diadora.